moddio/moddio-docs/README.md

 docsify serve
 ```

-While this server is running, you can view the docs locally by navigating to `localhost:3000` on your web browser.
+The changes will reflect immediately after saving the files.
 There is no need to restart the docsify server.

-The changes will reflect after saving the files.
+# How to contribute

+First, join our [Discord](https://discord.gg/XRe8T7K) server.

+Follow the steps above, run documentation locally and make changes as you deem necessary.

-Once you make modifications, please submit your PR, and someone from our core team will review.
+Then, submit your PR to our [github repo](https://github.com/moddio/moddio-docs), and someone from our core team will review.

+# Game Engine Contribution

+  Our Game Engine, [Taro Engine](https://github.com/moddio/taro2) is completely free and open source under the MIT license.

+  We are always looking for more help from the community.
+PR's are always welcomed.